-“Thank you so much for thinking of me,” Marit said, “but really I’d rather not marry a monster.”
+“Thank you so much for thinking of me,” Marit said, “but really I would rather not marry a monster.”

 The king stared at her, his men standing stiffly by.
 It had not, of course, been thoughtfulness that led him to her cottage in the woods.
 Marit knew this, and knew that the marriage was not optional, and that one could not speak to a king in this manner and expect to keep one’s head.
 But when one has already been sentenced to death, such things as respect for royalty matter very little.